 If your host can't deliver your files quickly, then it doesn't matter how streamlined those files are, it's going to feel slow to your user.

-People often don't consider their hosting a worthwhile investment, and simply go with the cheapest available - but they're often making a compromise with the speed and security of their website.
+People often don't consider their hosting a worthwhile investment, and simply go with the cheapest available - but they're often making a big compromise with the speed and security of their website.

 How to check your page speed